KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_float_bc6h/README.md

     - `colorPrimaries` MUST be `KHR_DF_PRIMARIES_UNSPECIFIED`;
     - `transferFunction` MUST be `KHR_DF_TRANSFER_LINEAR`.

-[Unresolved]
-Is it enough with BT709 or do we need to define use a standard with wide color gamut?

 ### Using KTX v2 Images with VK_FORMAT_BC6H_UFLOAT_BLOCK for Material Textures